 In 2000, Congress passed the Trafficking Victims Protection Act (TVPA), defining the crime of “trafficking in persons” and augmenting penal sanctions for it.
 The Act authorized grants to state and local agencies to combat trafficking and assist trafficking victims; obliged the President to assess the anti-trafficking efforts of every nation in the world and take certain actions against those that fail to meet minimum standards; and required the State Department to make an annual report on the progress of nations in fighting trafficking.
 The legislation coincided with the United Nation’s adoption of the Convention against Transnational Organized Crime and the Convention’s Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children (the Palermo Protocol).
 In the following years, various U.S. states passed their own anti-trafficking legislation.

 The Palermo Protocol defines trafficking as the exploitation of persons for labor or sexual services by use of force or fraud.
 The TVPA uses different terminology.
 “Sex trafficking” means “the recruitment, harboring, transportation, provision, or obtaining of a person for the purpose of a commercial sex act.”
 Sex trafficking that utilizes “force, fraud, or coercion,” or involves a minor, counts as a “severe” form of trafficking.
 Just as TVPA defines “trafficking” differently than the Palermo Protocol, state laws offer up many variations of their own.
-(Throughout all the essays that follow, when I refer to “trafficking,” I shall be using the Palermo Protocol’s definition.)
+(Throughout all the essays that follow, when I refer to “trafficking,” I shall mean what the TVPA calls “severe trafficking.”)